Bimbimmmm/Bimbimmmm/README.md

 - 👀 I’m interested in Web Developer (Laravel, PHP, NextJS)
 - 💞️ I’m have been working on this field since 2016
 - 📫 You can reach me on email : bimasatriayudha1398@gmail.com
+- 🏛️ Currently working as President Director of PT.
+Agrayasa Global Industri (AGI Group) which is a IT Based Company

 <!---
 Bimbimmmm/Bimbimmmm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.